firesofmay/cryogen-blog/resources/templates/md/posts/2012-12-15-vector-of-maps.md

  {:name "Eliot", :age 12, :school "XYZ"})
 ```

-Notice age has been incremented, and if school is empty it is returning a "-"
+Notice age has been incremented, and if school is empty it is returning a `-`
-This took me sometime to grasp but somehow I just got it.
-So thought i'll share it down.